top of page

 Your Brain, Your Strategy: How Neuroplasticity Shapes Leadership, Learning, and Organizational Culture

 A luminous virtual brain hovers over a map, symbolizing the dynamic process of forming new neural connections through learning and practice (AI-generated image).
 Why Neuroplasticity Matters for Leaders The term neuroplasticity might initially evoke images of laboratories, research studies, or distant clinics.
-For leaders and organizational decision-makers, however, it is highly relevant: it describes how learning, habit formation, and identity changes occur at a biological l
+For leaders and organizational decision-makers, however, it is highly relevant: it describes how learning, habit formation, and identity changes occur at a biological le

 Dominique Giger